 10 class pass: $160

-Emphasis is on balancing strength and flexibility, relaxation, correct breathing and flow, to increase your confidence and zap stress!
+Emphasis is on balancing strength and flexibility, relaxation, correct breathing and flow, to increase your confidence and lower stress.

 It doesn’t matter what part of the 9 weeks you join in.
-Each week focusses on different aspects of the practice: alignment, anatomical safety, flow and adjustment, culminating in a dynamic, flowing, meditative practice that is signature to the Yoga Synergy method.
+Each week focusses on different aspects of the practice: alignment, anatomical safety, flow and adjustment by our experienced teachers, culminating in a dynamic, flowing, meditative practice.

 These classes are great for cultivating your own practice and understanding of yoga.
 They are safe, fun and give you a cardiovascular workout.
 At the same time, use of balancing pranayama (breathing) and meditation, means you are able to go deeper into postures, and reconnect to your true essential nature.

 Suitable for: Anyone and everyone – no experience required but advanced practitioners will have a good practice.
 We recommend if you have never tried Yoga Synergy method to start with these classes.
 Pregnant women under 30 weeks are welcome to attend this class.